Wilms tumor is a cancerous tumor that starts in the cells of the kidney. It’s the most common type of kidney cancer in children.

 New treatments are being tested to improve outcomes and to lessen side effects.

-You can ask your child's healthcare provider about survival rates and what you might expect.
+You can ask your child's provider about survival rates and what you might expect.
 But remember that statistics are based on large groups of people.
 They can't be used to say what will happen to your child.

 What are possible complications of Wilms tumor?